 Change from F-2 Dependent to F-1 Student

 An F-2 dependent is required to change to F-1 status in order to pursue full time studies (except for F-2 minors studying at the primary or secondary level).
-If you would like to study full-time in the U.S., you must apply to USCIS for a change to F-1 status.
-Please be aware that you absolutely CANNOT begin your studies while your petition is pending.
-Therefore, please apply as far in advance as possible, as it can take many months for your application to be approved.
+If you would like to study full-time in the U.S., you must apply to USCIS for a change to F-1 status, or you may exit and re-enter the U.S. in valid F-1 student status (recommended).
+As of May 2015 F-2 dependents are allowed part-time study (6 credits).
+Engaging in more that six credits is a violation of status which will result in termination of your pending F-1 application.

 Change from H-4 Dependent to F-1 Student

-An dependent of an H-1B may study in H-4 category, and may continue studies while a change to F-1 status is pending.
-The F-1 status must be approved before a student can be eligible for F-1 employment benefits.
-If you will receive a graduate assistantship, you may not begin working until you have received notice of the change of status.
+An dependent of an H-1B may study part- or full-time in H-4 category, and may continue studies while a change to F-1 status is pending.
+The F-1 status must be approved before a student can be eligible for F-1 employment benefits AND the student must have one year in full-time status to be eligible to eligible for any F-1 off-campus internships (this can begin to be accumulated in H-4 status).
+If you will receive a graduate assistantship, you may not begin working until you have received F-1 change of status approval and UMass HR will not be able to put you on payroll.

-If you will be enrolling in a second degree program at UMASS Boston, you should apply and get accepted into the new program before your current Form I-20 and relevant grace period expires.
+If you will be enrolling in a second degree program at UMass Boston, you should apply and get accepted into the new program before your current Form I-20 and relevant grace period expires (remember: the grace period is the 60 days after your actual program completion in which your record stay active).

-An F-1 student can be enrolled in two different SEVP-approved schools at the same time, as long as the combined enrollment amounts to a full-time course of study, 12 credits for undergraduate students, 9 credits for graduate students.
+An F-1 student can be enrolled in two different SEVP-approved schools at the same time, as long as the combined enrollment amounts to a full-time course of study: 12 credits for undergraduate students, 9 credits for graduate students.
+The majority of your coursework must be at UMass for the institution to hold your SEVIS record (minimum of six credits).

-To receive permission to be concurrently enrolled, you must apply to the ISSS Office.
+To receive permission to be concurrently enrolled, you must apply to the ISSO and you must be enrolled full-time by the end of add/drop at UMass Boston for SEVIS registration purposes.
 Submit this form and proof of enrollment at another SEVP-approved school.

 If you plan to leave the U.S. to visit another country, you must have the following documents in order to return to the U.S.:

-- Valid Passport: Your passport should be valid at least six months into the future.
-You can usually renew your passport at your country’s embassy in the U.S. For a list of foreign embassies in the U.S., go please search Diplomatic List at www.state.gov
+- Valid passport: your passport should be valid at least six months into the future.
+You can usually renew your passport at your country’s embassy in the U.S.

-- Valid U.S. Visa Stamp: If your visa has expired and you are traveling outside of North America (Canada, Mexico, and adjacent islands excluded) you must renew your visa to return to the U.S. Do NOT re-enter on a visa other than your F-1 student visa.
-For visa renewal you can find a list of U.S. embassies/consulates at http://usembassy.state.gov.
-The ISSS Office needs a copy of your new visa when you return.
+- Valid U.S. visa stamp: If your visa has expired, and you are traveling outside of North America (Canada, Mexico, and adjacent islands excluded), you must renew your visa to return to the U.S. Do NOT re-enter on a visa other than your F-1 student visa.
+You should renew your F-1 student visa at a U.S. embassy/consulate abroad.

-- A Valid Form I-20: You must have a valid Form I-20 with a valid travel signature (found on page 3 on the Form I-20).
-Once signed, the travel signature is good for 6 months after the date signed.
+- A Valid Form I-20: You must have a valid Form I-20 with a valid travel signature (found on page 2 on the Form I-20).
+Once signed, the travel signature is good for one year after the date signed.

 Form I-20 Travel Signature Requests